 - To help seal the hull bottom and reduce the possibility of gelcoat blistering on moored boats, apply an epoxy barrier coating.
 The barrier coating should be covered with several coats of anti-fouling paint. - Many states regulate the chemical content of bottom paints in order to meet environmental standards.
-Check with your local dealer about recommended bottom paints, and about the laws in effect in your area. - Whether moored in saltwater or freshwater, your boat will collect marine growth on its hull bottom. - This will detract from the boat's beauty, greatly affect its performance and may damage the gelcoat. - There are two methods of slowing marine growth: - Periodically haul the boat out of the water and scrub the hull bottom with a bristle brush and a solution of soap and water. - 2.
-Occasionally re-paint the hull below the waterline with a good grade of anti-fouling paint.
+Check with your local dealer about recommended bottom paints, and about the laws in effect in your area. - Whether moored in saltwater or freshwater, your boat will collect marine growth on its hull bottom. - This will detract from the boat's beauty, greatly affect its performance and may damage the gelcoat. - Periodically haul the boat out of the water and scrub the hull bottom with a bristle brush and a solution of soap and water. - Occasionally re-paint the hull below the waterline with a good grade of anti-fouling paint.